mjspriggs/overview/bcdr-plan.md

 The [advanced recovery class](/docs/overview?topic=overview-understanding-dr#plan-objectives) requires that the platform is available in less than an hour in the event of a disaster where the primary MZR becomes unavailable.
 To achieve this with {{site.data.keyword.codeenginefull_notm}}, it is necessary to have a fully configured instance of the {{site.data.keyword.codeenginefull_notm}} project up and running in hot standby mode in the backup MZR.
 This includes:

-**Platform:**

-- All applications deployed with the same version as deployed in primary MZR

-**Application:**
+Platform

-- All applications deployed with the same version as deployed in primary MZR
+:   All applications deployed with the same version as deployed in primary MZR

+Application
-- Dependent services provisioned and necessary data replication strategy in place (bidirectional, read-only replica, backup, and restore, and so on)
+:   All applications deployed with the same version as deployed in primary MZR :   Dependent services provisioned and necessary data replication strategy in place (bidirectional, read-only replica, backup, and restore, and so on)
-- Service credentials and service bindings
+:   Service credentials and service bindings

 When planning for an advanced recovery profile application, more options are available to application owners in terms of whether preprovisioning of resources is required.
 There is a tradeoff between the cost of maintaining preprovisioned compute, such as {{site.data.keyword.codeenginefull_notm}} or {{site.data.keyword.containershort}}, capacity and the risk of it taking longer than the RTO to provision or scale up the capacity needed.